udayvir-singh/testci/README.md

 <!-- ignore-end -->

 # Introduction
 Tangerine provides a painless way to add fennel to your neovim config, without adding to your load times.

 It prioritizes speed, transparency and minimalism and It's lightning fast thanks to it diffing algorithm.

 ## Features
-- *BLAZING* fast, compiles files in milliseconds
+- :fire:   *BLAZING* fast, compile times in milliseconds
-- 200% support for interactive evaluation
+- :ocean:  200% support for interactive evaluation
-- Transparent, doesn't create stupid abstractions
+- :bamboo: Transparent, doesn't create stupid abstractions
-- Natively loads `nvim/init.fnl`
+- :ribbon: Natively loads `nvim/init.fnl`

 ## Comparison to other plugins
-#### HOTPOT
+##### HOTPOT :stew:
 - Abstracts too much away from user.
 - Hooks onto lua package searchers to compile [harder to debug]

-#### ANISEED
+##### ANISEED :herb:
 - Excessively feature rich to be used for dotfiles.
 - Blindly compiles all files that it founds, resulting in slow load times.

 # Installation
-1. create file `plugin/tangerine.lua` in your config dir

-2. add these lines to automatically bootstrap tangerine:
+1. create file `plugin/tangerine.lua` to bootstrap tangerine:
 ```lua
 -- ~/.config/nvim/plugin/tangerine.lua